The Night it all Changed

 Develop tools to look within rather than seeking validation or avoiding disappointing others.

-All folks who identify as female are welcome.
+All folks who identify as women are welcome.

 Learn more and register here.